ifwe/bruce/doc/sending_messages.md

 Example client code is currently available for C, C++, Java, and Python.
 This may be found in the `example_clients` directory of Bruce's Git repository.
-Community contributions for other programming languages are greatly appreciated.
+Community contributions for other programming languages are much appreciated.

 ### Message Types